Laws

 Biosecurity Act 2014, those in charge of animals are responsible for managing biosecurity risks associated with the keeping and moving of these animals.

-The maximum penalty for an individual convicted of failure to comply with the legislation is 300 penalty units ($126.15 per unit at 1 July 2017) or 1 year imprisonment.
-The penalty for cruelty offences is up to 2,000 penalty units or 3 years imprisonment.
+The maximum penalty for an individual convicted of failure to comply with the legislation is 2,000 penalty units or 3 years imprisonment.
+Penalty unit value is notified in the

 Refer to